joey1136/katacoda-scenarios/Area-D/intro.md

 ## The right to object to a decision

-## The right not to be subject to a decision based
+## The right not to be subject to a decision